As usual, I want to begin by saying it’s been a while. But I do remember what I promised you the last time.

 Well, maybe your car is average to you now or somewhat ugly.
 But if you take that same car and put it next to a very ugly and beat car, you might notice that your average car is suddenly very beautiful.

 Have you ever heard the saying that you never know what you have until you lose it?
-It’s because you have to something to compare what you had with.
+It’s because you have to compare what you have with something.

-Alright, that’s all I wanted to share with about this.
-Also I told you about the Christmas dinner I had with 28 kids at an orphanage in Haiti.
+Alright, that’s all I wanted to share about this.
+Also, I told you about the Christmas dinner I had with 28 kids at an orphanage in Haiti.

 But in reality, I should be the one thanking them.
 They made that Christmas the best ever for me.

 They sang, danced and performed for me.
 They hugged me and made me feel so appreciative.